-Kadhi is my favourite fall dinner.
-Its so comforting and delicious, just a bowlful and you feel the warmth settling in already.
-Although people swear by the combo of Kadhi-Rice, I like it more with Chapathi/Roti.. even Paratha.
-While some of you may whimper at that thought, let me clarify that this is typical Punjabi Kadhi we are talking about.
+Kadhi is my favourite fall time dinner.
+Its comforting and so satisfying, just a bowlful in and you feel the warmth settling in already.
+Although people swear by the combo of Kadhi-Rice, I like it more with chapathi/roti or a crispy Paratha.
+While some of you may whimper at that thought, let me clarify that this is a typical Punjabi dish we are talking about.
 Which is thick, smooth and rich.
-Unlike the runny version of Kadhi that we usually get in restaurants, which does taste better with rice.
+Unlike the slightly runny version of Kadhi that we usually get in restaurants, which does taste better with rice.

-Another type of Kadhi I make is this Dapka Kadhi which is a healthier version of the Punjabi Kadhi, with steamed Pakoras (fritters) instead of deep fried ones in it.
-I do like both the versions, depending on my mood and craving for the same.
+Another type of Kadhi I make is this Dapka Kadhi which is a healthier version of the Punjabi Kadhi, with the Moong dal drops are cooked/steamed while the Kadhi is being cooked, instead of the deep fried pakodas in it.

 Now that we have covered a few types of Kadhis here, lets come back to the recipe for today – don’t be scared of the long procedure and ingredient list below.
 The procedure is very simple and it hardly takes 15-20 minutes for you to prepare everything.
 Its just the cooking part which takes half of the time.
-But then that is just the simmering bit, and don’t have to anything with it.
+But then that is just the simmering bit, and you don’t have to physically do anything with it.

-It’s a typical Punjabi dish- rich and thick.
-It tastes best with thick rotis like they do serve in Dhabas.
-And hence ginger, garlic and onion is used in abundance here.
+This is a typical Punjabi dish- rich, thick and intense!
+It tastes the best with thick rotis like they serve in Dhabas.
 You may skip onion-garlic if you wish, but I really love the garlic-y aroma and taste in Kadhi.
 So do give it a try if you haven’t tasted it before.
 I have given loads of tips in the notes below the recipe, so to help you try different versions and get them right.
 Click here for more awesome, authentic Punjabi recipes.

 Prepare this Kadhi when you want to have something warm and cosy, pair it with some green stir fry aside and roti or rice.
 Have a bowlful and then .. just relax!
 Well, I do the same. 🙂